-In many way, the Creoles of New Orleans may be the most quintessentially American society of all, the original America fusion.
+In many way, the Creoles of New Orleans may be the most quintessentially American society of all, the original American fusion.
 Comprised of the descendants of the French and Spanish who were born in Louisiana, it later came to include all races and cultures that shared this general background.
 They were always a highly sophisticated people, many educated in Paris.
 The Creole opened the French Opera house in 1859, and the city of New Orleans became the opera capital of America.
-When I think of this meal, Red Beans and Rice, I imagine the steamy languid Sundays of the Creole world of New Orleans in the 1800’s, ham on the table and French wine to accompany that.
+When we think of this meal, Red Beans and Rice, we imagine the steamy languid Sundays of the Creole world of New Orleans in the 1800’s, ham on the table and French wine to accompany that.
 And then on Monday, which was called Laundry Day throughout the South, they used the scraps and bones from Sunday’s ham feast, tossed in some Red Beans and seasoning, and as it bubbled for hours, the tedious laundry work was accomplished along with a savory lunch.

-Everyone who loves crab cakes eventually gets to the big question… which are the best ones in America?
-For me, it comes down to two candidates… Commander’s Palace in New Orleans… and some dive I stumbled into along the Chesapeake Bay in Maryland.
+For this classic Americana feast, we use chunks of Blue Crab or our local Dungeness Crab, juicy red bell peppers, Dijon or Cajun mustard, capers, Italian parsley, and aromatic herbs and spices with a Cajun twist.
+These babies are Umami Bomb!
+And perfect for all family gatherings, weekend events and holidays.
+This is one of our most popular dishes.
+And everyone who loves crab cakes eventually gets to the big question… which are the best ones in America?
+For us, it comes down to two candidates… Commander’s Palace in New Orleans… and some dive we stumbled into along the Chesapeake Bay in Maryland.
 They are very different but both were so incredible that the memory of them is indelible.